 - Patterns and trends (e.g. species behaviour, movement)

-- Stability and change (e.g. impacts of changes to habitat, fishing practices and management)
+- Stability and change (e.g., impacts of changes to habitat and food sources, shipping lanes and fishing practices)

 - Technology as a tool to improve marine research, collaborate, gather and analyse information